 Physical Education When List of Topics End of term Assessment What can a parent do to support?
-Term 1: Autumn 1 (September - October) Baseline Testing Fitness Autumn 2 (October - December) Football Netball Each activity has a series of Encourage participation in ANY area of physical Term 2: Spring 1 (January - February) Handball Table Tennis Volleyball classroom based, theory lessons and an electronic assessment activity Be aware of the PE remote working resources on SharePoint NGB website for each Spring 2 (February - April) Continued from Spring on a rotation system. based on the rules and techniques sport will have the basic rules GCSE Bitesize PE Term 3: Summer 1 (April - May) Athletics learnt in the practical lessons of each website TeachPE website Summer 2 (May - July) Swimming Cricket topic.
-Each student is assessed on Rounders their practical ability in each topic Tennis Softball www.yourschoolgames.com
+Term 1: Autumn 1 (September - October) Autumn 2 (October - December) Term 2: Spring 1 (January - February) Baseline Assessment Fitness Induction Invasion Games Gymnastics Each activity has an electronic assessment based on the Encourage participation in ANY area of physical activity Be aware of the PE remote working resources Spring 2 (February - April) Term 3: Summer 1 (on rotation across various activities) Athletics rules and techniques learnt in the practical lessons of each NGB website for each sport will have the basic rules Summer 2 (May - July) il - May) topic.
+Each student is assessed on GCSE Bitesize PE website TeachPE website

-Peterborough School Sport Partnership
+Peterborough School Sport Partnership www.yourschoolgames.com